Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 These are doubts that can happen to anyone, but they may be constant and severe if you have OCD.

-To cope with these obsessions, you may do compulsions including:
+To cope with these obsessions, you may perform compulsions, such as:

-- Checking the social media of your partner and perhaps the person they cheated with
+• Checking the social media of your partner and/or the person they cheated with

 Over time, you learn to live with confidence despite the uncertainty that comes with any relationship — and you won’t feel the need to overthink.